 We will work with other Gold Coast groups, but there have been difficulties in accessing the pheromone tablets.
 A Gecko coordinator is persisting with this.

-Clean Creeks – Gecko is collaborating with Gold Coast Catchment Association and Surfrider Foundation in conducting regular water quality and macro-invertebrate testing in Tallebudgera, Currumbin, Flat Rock and Coolangatta Creeks.
+Clean Creeks – Gecko is collaborating with Gold Coast Catchment Association (now called Watergum) and Surfrider Foundation in conducting regular water quality and macro-invertebrate testing in Tallebudgera, Currumbin, Flat Rock and Coolangatta Creeks.

 Volunteers have been sourced and trained and the program is settling into a routine.